 All too often, options are discussed in polarised terms of choosing apprenticeship or university/post-graduate employment.
 Routes where you mix and match your pathways as your ideas develop can be overlooked, for example:

-In a similar way, portfolio careers get missed; recent articles highlight how developing a “side hustle[viii]” can be a way of creating opportunities for ourselves in an increasingly chaotic world as well as finding fulfilment and meaning[ix].
+In a similar way, advice excludes portfolio careers; recent articles highlight how developing a “side hustle[viii]” can be a way of creating opportunities for ourselves in an increasingly chaotic world as well as finding fulfilment and meaning[ix].
 So why don’t we as educationalists, parents and carers, discuss this more often as an option with our students and young people?
 As career development professionals can we do more to support young people and even the adults we work with, to consider setting up their own businesses or side hustles?

 We find there are also the ‘unofficial’ apprenticeships; such as those within tattooing, which don’t attract government funding but still provide a route to successful careers with training on the job.
 Alongside, there are others who have taken to working part time or within the gig economy whilst growing their skills for future careers through MOOCs[x] and online courses such as nanodegrees[xi] and related networks[xii].

 Place this in context of the recent coverage which considers how complex and difficult it can be to apply for some apprenticeships[xx] and our students are disenfranchised on more than one account.
-In the shadow of this, the lack of support available for students in building and developing their own businesses whether after 6th form, college, university or alongside is frightening.
+In the shadow of this, the lack of support available for students in building and developing their own businesses is frightening.

 Let’s change the narrative; when planning our career programmes in school (which the updated statutory guidance draws attention to[xxi]), let us ensure they provide equal weighting in time and reference, as well as support, to all of the available options.